algolia/algoliasearch-client-go/README.md

 List indices
 -------------
-You can list all your indices along with their associated information (number of entries, disk size, etc.) with the `` method:
+You can list all your indices along with their associated information (number of entries, disk size, etc.) with the `ListIndexes` method:

 ```go
 res, err := client.ListIndexes()